 Identifying Upper Cross Syndrome

-While this condition is common and those are the usual identifiers for Upper Cross Syndrome, it is important to get checked out by your Airrosti Provider or primary care physician to rule out other possible medical conditions.
+While this condition is common and those are the usual identifiers for Upper Cross Syndrome, it is important to get a proper diagnosis by your Airrosti Provider or primary care physician to rule out other possible medical conditions.

-Improve Your Posture – The best way to avoid Upper Cross Syndrome is to improve your posture.
+The best way to avoid neck pain and Upper Cross Syndrome is to improve your posture.
 Practice proper posture when sitting and try to take short breaks throughout the day to walk around and stretch.
-This article is a great resource for UCS prevention tips, with a few easy stretches and exercises you can try at home to help avoid UCS and relax any muscle tightness at the end of a long day.
+This article is a great resource for posture tips and easy exercises to try at home to help relax any muscle tightness during the day.

-Stand Up When You Work – Proper desk set-up is also important for encouraging correct posture and preventing neck pain.
-To take tension off your neck and shoulders, make sure that your computer monitor is at eye level and your desk is not too high or too low.
-It should be at a level so that your arms are bent at 90-degrees.
-You can also switch it up with a standing desk to further your posture practice.
+You can also switch things up by standing while you work.
+No matter what position you choose to work in, proper desk set-up is important for encouraging correct posture and preventing neck pain.
+To take tension off your neck and shoulders, make sure that your computer monitor is at eye level and your chair is not too high or too low.
+Make sure your arms are bent at 90-degrees.

-Stretch It Out – Taking a break from work to stretch your muscles a few times during the day can also help relieve the symptoms of Upper Cross Syndrome.
+Taking a break from work to stretch your muscles a few times during the day can also help relieve the symptoms of Upper Cross Syndrome.
 Stretching at work is a great way to reduce muscle fatigue and improve your posture.
-Try a few stretches and yoga poses to alleviate the stiffness in your muscles and work on your flexibility throughout the day.
+Add a few stretches or yoga poses to your daily routine to alleviate muscle tension and work on your flexibility throughout the day.